selfejji/FVS-Pharmacy/README.md

 The management tool used for the database is **[pgAdmin](https://www.pgadmin.org/)**<br>
 pgAdmin 4 is a graphical user interface (GUI) management tool for postgreSQL databases.<br>
-Below is a snipper of what the pgAdmin dashboard looks like
+Below is a snippet of what the pgAdmin dashboard looks like

 ![](images/pgAdmin.png?raw=true)